1943 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1943-S DDO

-San Francisco’s doubled die obverse varieties show clear separation on key design elements, particularly LIBERTY and Washington’s profile details.
+San Francisco’s doubled die obverse varieties show clear separation on key design elements, particularly LIBERTY and Washington’s profile details, created during the die hubbing process when alignment shifted between impressions.
+The doubling typically appears as distinct shadows or secondary impressions visible under 5x to 10x magnification.

 1943-S Doubled Die Obverse Quarter Price/Grade Chart